NathanGilford/demo/README.md

 Also, for the sake of keeping the demo short I did not build resize functions into javascript.

+I would typically use some sort of grid library (Bulma is my favorite) but as Bootstrap is not allowed I assumed this applied to every library that uses a grid.

 # Liquid Questions

 ### 1. Describe how you would make a line of text in a homepage section editable from theme customization and how you would access this in liquid.